 Fragrance | Sweet fragrance |

-Toxicity | Non-toxic to pets and humans |
+Toxicity | Non-toxic to pets & humans |

-Hoya Nummularioides: Ultimate Growing & Care Guide
+Complete Hoya Nummularioides Care Guide

 1. Sunlight & Temperature

-Meanwhile, low light and cold temperature(<60°F) causes leggy or sparse foliage growth and eventually pushes the plant growth.
+Meanwhile, low light and cold temperatures (<60°F) cause leggy or sparse foliage, eventually pulling plant growth.

 2. Water & Humidity

-As Hoya nummularioides are semi-succulent, they are relatively drought tolerant and prefer at least 60% humidity.
+As Hoya Nummularioides are semi-succulent, they are relatively drought tolerant and prefer at least 60% humidity.

-- Overwatering: Immature dropping of flower buds and new leaves, wilting or yellowing leaves and root rot.
+- Overwatering: Immature dropping of flower buds and new leaves, wilting or yellowing leaves, and root rot.

-- Underwatering: Petioles, leaf tips look brown and yellow, no flowers and small brittle, weak vines.
+- Underwatering: Petioles, leaf tips look brown and yellow, no flowers, and small brittle, weak vines.

-- Low Humidity: Curling dry leaves, brown Hoya leaf tips
+- Low Humidity: Curling dry leaves, brown Hoya leaf tips.

-To ensure ideal moisture content for Hoya nummularioides, check the soil moisture using a moisture meter before watering.
+To ensure ideal moisture content for Hoya Nummularioides, check the soil moisture using a moisture meter before watering.

 Otherwise, aim for a pebble tray underneath the plant pot aided with top-to-bottom watering.